Scroll down to view the Building Godly Character in Your Kids Sponsor!

-I recently left my ‘real job’ in order to focus more on my kids.
+There came a time in my life when I left my ‘real job’ in order to focus more on my kids.
 Leaving was an incredibly difficult decision, since the company I left sincerely cares and very generously rewards a good work ethic.
-My job was not hard, by any means, however it required accuracy, consistency, and the ability to work without a boss looking over your shoulder.
+My job was not hard, by any means, however, it required accuracy, consistency, and the ability to work without a boss looking over your shoulder.

-My husband too came from a hard-working household, and since both mom and dad were often at work, many of the household responsibilities fell on him.
-There are two ways we can look at this.
-We can say “poor thing, his parents should have been around more”, or we can say “good for him, he learned valuable lessons, that prepared him for the real world”.
+My children’s father too came from a hard-working household.
+Since both mom and dad were often at work, many of the household responsibilities fell on him.
+There are two ways we can look at these situations.
+We can say “poor us, our parents should have been around more”, or we can say “we learned valuable lessons, that prepared us for the real world”.

 5 Specific & Practical Ways to Teach Good Work Ethic

-As my husband and I became parents, we quickly realized that the benefits of teaching a good work ethic early on, would be extremely rewarding.
+As my husband and I became parents, we quickly realized that the benefits of teaching a good work ethic early.
+This would end up being extremely rewarding.
 We implemented a chore system and trained our children to participate as young as 2 years old.

 Don’t get me wrong, my two-year-old was not expected to make dinner, or vacuum the living room; but she was expected to pick up her toys.
 She also learned to collect and place everyone’s shoes in a single pile, and to keep the remote control in a box on a bookshelf.

-Teaching our children to be responsible for specific tasks doesn’t take a whole lot of work, specially when we start young.
+Teaching our children to be responsible for specific tasks doesn’t take a whole lot of work, especially when we start young.
 However, it does require consistency.

 Yes, it’s far easier and quicker for mom or dad to pick up scattered toys, but this hinders the child’s sense of ownership of the task.
 Believe it or not, young kids long for independence and to be active contributors in the home.